grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 {{% admonition type="note" %}} This feature is for Grafana-managed alert rules only.
 It is available to Admin, Viewer, and Editor roles. {{% /admonition %}}

 Use the **Modify export** mode to edit and export an alert rule without updating it.
-The exported data includes all the rules within the same alert group.
+The exported data includes all alert rules within the same alert group.

 To export a modified alert rule without saving the modifications, complete the following steps from the Grafana UI.